 Coaching helps diminish the inner critic by first identifying and labeling the negative voice and discovering when it typically emerges (awakening consciousness).
-I find that that the harsh inner critic often appears during a career transition, recent promotion or during any kind of change.
-Once the critic is labeled, we separate the true person from it and help you gain a state of awareness.
-From there, we explore how to rationally examine, contain, alter and control your inner critic.
+Typically, that harsh inner critic often appears during a career transition, recent promotion or during any kind of change.
+Once the critic is labeled, your coach should help you examine, contain, alter and control your inner critic.

 Get Busy.
 The inner critic often rears its ugly head when we give it too much time and attention.
 When you’re truly engaged in your leadership role, job search, new position or personal activities you don’t have time to manifest harsh self-talk.
 You’ve heard the expression, “Debbie Downer” (and maybe you even know one or two of them).
 If you look deeper, Debbie’s chronic pessimistic attitude is often rooted in inactivity, as well as and lack of engagement with others and more importantly with themselves.
 When you feel that you’re not wanted, needed or not making a contribution, you’re thoughts can turn negative and inward.
 Avoid the Debbie Downer syndrome and get busy.
 You’re inner critic will not have time to make a squeak!